Freddy Wexler: Music

 During an internship at Sony Music, Wexler enrolled in a music industry class at New York University (NYU).
-During this period, he encountered a young performer named Stefani Germonatta in his NYU class.
+During this period, he met Stefani Germonatta, later known as Lady Gaga, in his NYU class.
 After hearing her perform, Wexler recorded her demo tape in his parents' apartment building laundry room.
-He made an impromptu appearance at a meeting of Sony executives in the Sony Building on Madison Avenue to advocate for her signing, calling Stefani "the next Madonna".
+He made an impromptu appearance at a meeting of Sony executives in the Sony Building on Madison Avenue to advocate for her signing, calling her "the next Madonna".
 Sony sent representatives to watch her perform at The Bitter End, but they ultimately did not sign her.
-Germonatta went on to become Lady Gaga.

 In 2006, Wexler signed a record deal with Virgin Records.
 Some of Wexler's early music was featured on the television series Dancing with the Stars and The Bachelorette.

-Wexler performed at several venues in summer 2008, including Warped Tour in Dallas, opening for Good Charlotte at the House of Blues, and headlining the July 4th celebration at Toyota Stadium, then Pizza Hut Park.
-He also shared stages with Maroon 5 and Gym Class Heroes.
+He performed at several venues in summer 2008, including Warped Tour in Dallas, opening for Good Charlotte at the House of Blues, and headlining the July 4th celebration at Toyota Stadium, then Pizza Hut Park.

-His music gained exposure through Dallas radio DJ Kidd Kraddick's morning show, which aired in more than 70 cities.
-After being featured on Kraddick's "Music that Makes You Cooler" segment, Wexler completed a five-day tour from Philadelphia to Dallas.
+His music gained exposure through Dallas radio DJ Kidd Kraddick's morning show.
+He was featured on Kraddick's "Music that Makes You Cooler" segment and then completed a five-day tour from Philadelphia to Dallas.
 After being loaned a truck and piano by Kraddick, and having his tour documented by a volunteer film director, Wexler concluded his Dallas show by requesting help from Kraddick and the morning show to record his album.
 Over 50,000 listeners voted in an online poll, with 94% supporting Kraddick helping Wexler record an album.

 Wexler returned to the University of Pennsylvania to finish his senior year of college.
 There, he met pianist Eric Wortham.
-After signing a management agreement with Wortham, Wexler facilitated Wortham's eventual position as Adele's pianist, a role he continued to maintain as of 2024.
-Wexler signed Rachel Platten as a management client in 2009 and arranged for her to work with Swedish producers who had worked with 'NSYNC and Cyndi Lauper, leading to her first Billboard-charting hit "1,000 Ships".
+After signing a management agreement with Wortham, Wexler facilitated Wortham's eventual position as Adele's pianist.
+Wexler signed Rachel Platten as a management client in 2009, leading to her first Billboard-charting hit "1,000 Ships".